Black Bean Quinoa Tabbouleh Salad

 Always use fresh parsley when making tabbouleh for optimal flavor.
 We have tried both flat and curly parsley to make tabbouleh and found that curly parsley will hold a better shape when cut really small to make tabbouleh.
 I personally love using a little bit of both because flat parsley has an intense flavor when compared to Curley parsley so a bit of both will ensure you keep a nice shape and flavor to your tabbouleh salad.

-What do you eat tabbouleh with?
+What do you eat with tabbouleh?

 Being Lebanese myself, we eat tabbouleh with everything.
 Mostly served as a side dish, we have it with grilled veggies just like you would a normal salad.
 You may also serve it over lettuce like a lettuce wrap.
-It is a very popular way of serving tabbouleh in the middle east.
+It is a very popular way of serving tabbouleh in the Middle East.
 Enjoy tabbouleh as is with some pita bread or other sides like hummus!

-Is tabbouleh served hot or cold?
+Is Tabbouleh served hot or cold?

 This quinoa Tabbouleh is best served at room temperature or cold.
 Never heat tabouleh the same way you would never heat up your salad.
 Personally, we love tabbouleh more on the cold side.
 We prepare it an hour ahead, cover it, and place it in the fridge so the juices soak it.
 Then we give it one last toss and serve!
 So good!